Measurement-induced transitions for interacting fermions

-In particular, for the $d=1$ model, we demonstrate that interactions at not-too-frequent measurements destabilize the single area-law phase obtained previously for free fermions, giving rise to measurement-induced transitions in one dimension
+In particular, for the $d=1$ model, we demonstrate that interactions at not-too-frequent measurements destabilize the single area-law phase obtained previously for free fermions, giving rise to measurement-induced transitions in one dimension (Fig.~\ref{fig:scheme}).

 These analytical results are corroborated by a numerical study.
 Exact diagonalization turns out to be insufficient for our goals, in view of system-size limitations.
 We thus use the time-dependent variational principle (TDVP) for MPS that allows us to study considerably larger systems.
 The MPS-TDVP approach reveals a clear information-charge separation as a hallmark of the phase with ``delocalized'' information and charge fluctuations.
 The numerically observed behavior of the entropy and the charge cumulant is consistent with analytical predictions.
 We also carry out time-dependent Hartree-Fock (TDHF) simulations as a complementary tool to estimate the position of the transition between the area-law phase and the logarithmic behavior for charge fluctuations.